 - Investors seeking monthly income payouts

-- High-risk investors seeking aggressive growth
+- High-risk investors seeking aggressive equity-like growth

 - Individuals unable to meet the KES 100,000 minimum